BashiirHagi/BashiirHagi/README.md

 ## 🚀 Current Focus

-🎯 Strong foundation in the follwoing cloud and DevOps technologies:
+🎯 Strong foundation in the follwoing Cloud and DevOps technologies:
 - **AWS**: Core services, IAM, VPC, and Landing Zones
 - **Terraform**: Infrastructure as Code with modules and best practices
 - **CI/CD**: GitHub Actions & automated workflows